chinmai-budati/Meta-Ad-Performance-Dashboard/README.md

 ### 2. Purpose

-The purpose of this dashboard is to provide marketing teams and stakeholders with a centralized view of their digital advertising ROI.
+The purpose of this dashboard is to provide marketing teams and stakeholders with a centralized view of their digital advertising Return on Investment(ROI).
 By monitoring real-time KPIs like Click-Through Rate (CTR) and Cost Per Conversion, users can identify high-performing ad sets, minimize wasted spend on underperforming creative, and refine audience targeting strategies to maximize lead generation and sales.

 ### 3. Tech Stack